What should we be doing today

 New Smart Grid

-I am serving on the Smart Grid Committee of the National Science and Technology
+I was serving on the Smart Grid Committee of the National Science and

 one of the main White House councils.
 NSTC